BeatLeader/BeatSaber-Web-Replays/README.md

 ## Community

-*The ScoreSaber replays is an unofficial community project and not officially affiliated with Beat Saber.*
+*The BeatSaber Web Replays is an unofficial community project and not officially affiliated with Beat Saber.*

 - [BeatLeader Discord](https://discord.gg/2RG5YVqtG6)